AlessandroRodrigo/number8-challenge/README.md

 - **SOLID** and **DRY**
 - **Unit, Integration and E2E tests**
 - **React error handling**
-- **Clean Architecture**: You will se some aspects of the Clean Architecture in the project, like the separation of the business logic from the framework, the use of the Dependency Inversion Principle, and the use of the Dependency Injection pattern.
+- **Clean Architecture**: You will see some aspects of the Clean Architecture in the project, like the separation of the business logic from the framework, the use of the Dependency Inversion Principle, and the use of the Dependency Injection pattern.
 The services could be splited even more into use cases to follow the Clean Architecture, but I decided to keep it simple.
 - **GoF Design Patterns**: I used the Factory Method pattern to create the entities, and the Adapter pattern to create basically everything on the server side.
 - **General Design Patterns**: I used the Dependency Injection pattern to handle with the dependencies of the application, and the Singleton pattern to handle with the database connection.
 - **DDD Patterns**: I used the Repository pattern to handle with the data persistence, and the Specification pattern to handle with the business rules.